qmcao/Credit_Fraud_MLops/README.md

 ## Project Overview

-Credit card fraud is a significant threat in the financial industry.
-Traditional fraud detection models often struggle to keep up with evolving fraud patterns and require frequent, time-consuming threshold adjustments.
-This project addresses these challenges by implementing a decoupled architecture, as proposed by Luzio et al. (2024).
-By calibrating model outputs and using a fixed business threshold, the system can adapt to new data while maintaining consistent decision criteria.
+Credit fraud is a major challenge in the financial industry, where traditional rule-based systems demand constant manual updates and often struggle to keep pace with evolving fraud patterns.
+This project demonstrates an end-to-end machine learning workflow for fraud detection, including data ingestion, feature engineering, model training, and deployment as a cloud-based web service.
+The objective is to automate the fraud detection process, reducing manual intervention while improving adaptability.
+This work was inspired by my internship experience on a credit fraud team, where I explored more efficient and scalable approaches to combating fraud.

-The primary objectives of this project are:
+The primary goals of this project are:
-- **Develop a highly accurate fraud detection model** using LightGBM with hyperparameter tuning (Optuna) and calibration.
+- **Develop a robust fraud detection model** by benchmarking multiple machine learning algorithms and applying hyperparameter tuning to maximize performance.
-- **Build an automated MLOps pipeline** for data ingestion, transformation, and model training.
+- **Implement an automated MLOps pipeline** that handles data ingestion, preprocessing, feature engineering, and model training with minimal manual intervention.
-- **Implement a decoupling strategy** to separate the ML model from the business threshold, ensuring stability and reducing maintenance overhead.
-- **Deploy the model as a web service** with a CI/CD pipeline for continuous delivery.
+- **Deploy the trained model as a cloud-based** web service using containerization and a CI/CD pipeline to enable seamless integration and continuous delivery.

 ## MLOps Pipeline